PassiveLemon/webfisher/README.md

 > I am not responsible for any bans or data loss as a result of using this.
 This was a project for me to learn Nim.
 If you have any concerns, don't use it and be a legitimate player :)

 # Dependencies
-- Linux.
-This is not supported on Windows or MacOS.
+- Linux:
-- X11.
-This is not supported on Wayland.
+  - X11, Wayland is not supported.
   - A user in the "input" group or sudo privileges.
   - Nimble packages: `x11` and [`libevdev`](https://github.com/PassiveLemon/libevdev-nim)
+- Windows:
+  - Nimble packages: `winim`

 # Usage
 ### Nix:
 - You can get the package in my [flake repository](https://github.com/PassiveLemon/lemonake).
+### Windows:
+- Download the executable from [releases](https://github.com/PassiveLemon/webfisher/releases/latest).
 ### Source:
 - Clone the repo, cd to src
 - Run `nim c -r webfisher`
-- Edit the generated config file in your `~/.config/webfisher/config.json`.
-You can also supply a config file with `-f <path to config.json>`.
+- Edit the generated config file in your `~/.config/webfisher/config.json` (Linux), or `~\Appdata\Roaming\webfisher\config.json` (Windows).
+- If you run Webfisher from the CLI, you can also supply a config file with `-f <path to config.json>`.
   - Arguments can be found by tacking `-h` or `--help`

+Upon start, Webfisher will wait 5 seconds before attempting to do anything, so use this time to get Webfishing and your cursor situated.

+If you are using Webfisher for the first time, it will create a default config file and quit.
+Please configure this config file before running it again as it does control your mouse and send keyboard inputs.
+Details [below](https://github.com/PassiveLemon/webfisher?tab=readme-ov-file#configuration-configjson).

 > [!IMPORTANT]
 > You will likely need to configure the `screenConfig` configuration option (see below).
 This is only tested on a screen resolution of 1920x1080.
 Other resolutions probably do not work.
-Also, Webfisher takes screenshots from X11, so any desktop popups that cover necessary pixels (bait count, fishing reel, and menus) may cause problems.
+Also, Webfisher takes screenshots of the entire display, so any desktop popups that cover necessary pixels (bait count, fishing reel, and menus) may cause problems.

 > [!IMPORTANT]
 > Your interact key MUST be `E` (default), and your bait menu key MUST be `B` (default).

-By default, Webfisher assumes your fishing rod is in slot 1.
+By default, Webfisher assumes your fishing rod is in slot 1, phones are in slot 4, and soda is in slot 5.
 Configure accordingly.

-When enabled, autoShop will replenish empty bait whenever possible, but autoSoda will only attempt to use soda when a fish has recently been caught.
+While enabled, autoShop will replenish empty bait whenever possible, but autoSoda will only attempt to use soda when a fish has recently been caught.

 When using autoSoda, make sure to:
 - Stock up on soda if you plan to leave it running for a while